FREQUENTLY ASKED QUESTIONS

 What does my programme fee include?

-The programme fee includes accommodation, all food, transfers to and from Port Elizabeth airport, and all reserve activities while on the project.
+The programme fee includes accommodation, all food, and all reserve activities while on the project.

 How do I get to the project?